 The Employee Assistance Program is proud to announce our Strengthening Relationships Presentation Series.
 This series is part of EAP’s Building Community Initiative.
 Join us monthly on zoom as speakers share their professional expertise on helping people strengthen their relationships, with a range of topics and strategies for intimate relationships, friendships, families, and coworkers.
 See a list of our planned speakers and presentations below.
-You can see past presentations below.
-We are currently planning future gatherings and will post updates as we have them.
+Sign up now on UT Learn.

-October: "Bridging Diverse Identities in Love” presented by Vagdevi Meunier, PsyD on Tuesday 10/19 at 12:00 p.m.
+March: “Bridging Diverse Identities in Love” presented by Vagdevi Meunier, PsyD, a Gottman Master Trainer and the Founder/Executive Director of The Center for Relationships.
 Diversity makes relationships stronger!
 How can we harness the power of difference in intimate relationships to build intimacy, friendship, and shared meaning?
 Come learn how to build love maps, emotional bank accounts, and turn gridlock into dialogue even when you and your partner come from different worldviews and intersectional identities.

 April: Licensed Psychologists Kyler Shumway, Psy.D. will present “Neurodiversity for Neurotypicals: Love and Friendship across the Spectrum.”
 Date and description to be announced.

 May: Christine Winston, LCSW-S. Date, topic, and description to be announced.

 June: Rakima Parson, LPC-S, RPT, NCC will present on the impacts of trauma on relationships.
 Date and description to be announced.